wladerer/vsh/README.md

 ##### inputs

 inputs currently handles the creation and manipulation of multiple kinds of VASP input files.

-Pseudopotentials must be configured using the `pmg config` command provided by pymatgen.
+Note: Pseudopotentials must be configured using the `pmg config` command provided by pymatgen.